NearlyHeadlessJack/NearlyHeadlessJack/README.md

 - 🔭 I’m an Undergraduate of Northeastern University, Shenyang, China.
 - 🌱 I’m currently learning Maching Learning, Computer Vision, etc.
-- 👯 I’m looking forward to meeting some intresting people like you.
+- 👯 I’m looking forward to meeting some interesting people like you.
 - 📫 How to reach me: xwang2001@foxmail.com